-Weekly College Recap - Daily Relay
+Weekly College Recap

 The weather was nasty everywhere this weekend.
 That’s perfect for cross country.
 But is anyone really supposed to be this close to Kennedy Kithuka?
 (Photo courtesy Flotrack Facebook page.)

 The second weekend of college cross country races with consequences was a good one, with top meets spread out across five states.
 Some teams may have already given themselves enough to qualify to November’s NCAA Championships while others missed golden opportunities.

 The weekend began on Friday in South Bend, Indiana, with the 58th annual Notre Dame Invitational.

 The women’s Blue Division race, the most competitive of the day’s events, was billed as a showdown between #2 Florida State and #4 Duke.
 That never materialized as the Blue Devils rested freshmen Wesley Frazier and Hannah and Haley Meier, their 2nd through 4th runners this season, and finished tenth.
 Duke senior Juliet Bottorff continued her strong fall and won the individual title by a large margin.